lisafast/lacnotredame/content/_index.md

 Join the Association to help protect the quality of our water, get updates on water quality initiatives and contribute to Association activities like placing buoys to alert boaters of heavy milfoil weed areas.

 * See [About the  Association](/about/) for previous meeting notes/minutes, financial reports, board members and objectives
+* Join the Association at our Annual meeting or email us about joining at info@lacnotredame.org - membership is $10 per year